-\textbf{Pre-training.} We use the AdamW optimizer \cite{adamw}, and mixed precision with FP16, in all our pre-training experiments.
-Following DINO \cite{dino} and iBOT \cite{ibot} we scale the learning rate with the batch size through $lr = 5e^{-4} \times batchsize / 256$.
+We use the AdamW optimizer \citep{adamw}, and mixed precision with FP16, in all our pre-training experiments.
+Following DINO \citep{dino} and iBOT \citep{ibot} we scale the learning rate with the batch size through $lr = 5e^{-4} \times batchsize / 256$.
 The learning rate is ramped up linearly from 0 to the value in the formula in the first 3 epochs, then decreases to $1e^{-6}$ using a cosine scheduler, by the end of training.
 For iBOT and DINO heads, we set the output dimension to 8192, and we share weights in both the iBOT and DINO heads for both the student and teacher.
 We also normalize the last layer for stability, and set the momentum parameter for the teacher to 0.996.
-For the masked image modeling in iBOT \cite{ibot}, we follow the settings in their ViT-B/16 ImageNet-22k experiments.
+For the masked image modeling in iBOT \citep{ibot}, we follow the settings in their ViT-B ImageNet-22k experiments.
 Specifically, the prediction ratio is selected randomly as either 0 and 0.3 plus an added variation of $\pm0.2$.
 Masking is performed block-wise.
 For the CLS objective in Equation \ref{eq:dist_loss_cls}, we set the temperature parameter $\tau$ to 0.04.
 For the MLM objective shown in Equation \ref{eq:dist_loss_patch}, the temperature parameter is linearly scaled from 0.04 to 0.07 in 10 epochs.
 We use a weight decay that is scaled with a cosine scheduler from 0.04 to 0.4, and use gradient clipping with a max gradient norm value of 3.0.

-For data augmentation, we likewise follow the settings in iBOT \cite{ibot}.
+For data augmentation, we likewise follow the settings in iBOT \citep{ibot}.
 For the global crops, we use a cropping with a scale uniformly sampled from $\left[0.32, 1\right]$.
-In all our ViT-S/16 experiments, we use 8 local crops in the global objective, while we use 6 local crops for ViT-B/16 experiments, all with cropping scale sampled from $\left[0.05, 0.32\right]$.
+In all our experiments, we use 8 local crops in the global objective, with cropping scale sampled from $\left[0.05, 0.32\right]$.
 For the first global crop, we always apply a Gaussian blur, while we randomly apply it to the second crop with a probability of 0.1.
 We also randomly solarize the second crop with a probability of 0.2 and threshold of 128.
 We also apply a horizontal flipping to both crops with a probability of 0.5, a color jitter with probability of 0.8, and grayscaling with probability 0.2.
 For the local crops, we take random crops of size 96 $\times$ 96, and apply the same horizontal flipping and color jitter.
 We also apply a Gaussian blur with probability 0.5.